R. A. Savary

 In fifth grade I turned in an English assignment that was nine pages long.
 I forget what the teacher's required minimum was for this particular story - I think it was something like six complete sentences.
 This was a general English class, where preadolescents were being taught to say "isn't" instead of "aint."
 I remember the whining and complaining of the other students.
 It didn't register until many years later that there was probably a very good reason why I felt compelled to write such an atrosity.
 I remember the junior high school librarian, along with several teachers, making a big deal about it and asking if she could keep it.
 I wouldn't take writing seriously again, for about twenty years; even then, I didn't think about that early story.
 I think about it a lot, now, after recently committing myself to finishing a novel and writing on a daily basis.
 What I remember about the story is that it was basically a plagiarized, compressed version of "Robinson Crusoe."
 Even though I regretfully didn't get to go back and view that mini-manuscript, I am sure that, in another world, Mrs. Odom is happy she kept it, if only for how that memory stands firm now.
-I plan to attend the June Pitch Conference in NYC this month, and leave with a special agent for my novel, "Special." www.rasavary.com takes you to my website and http://rasavary.blogspot.com takes you to my blog.
+Funding prevented me from attending the NYC Pitch Conference in 2011, an initial let down that I am now grateful for.
+I am nearly finished reworking my novel, "Special" and will again query agents as I am intent on a traditional publishing route. www.rasavary.com takes you to my website and http://rasavary.blogspot.com takes you to my blog.
 I haven't had much time for blogging but at least you can find me by using these 2 links.
 Have a great day!